Gabrielle Williams: Political career

+Williams ran for the seat of Dandenong at the 2014 Victorian State Election, successfully retaining the seat after longstanding local MP John Pandazopoulos retired.
 In December 2014, Williams was appointed as Parliamentary Secretary for Carers and Volunteers.
-In July 2016, she was appointed Parliamentary Secretary for Industry, Employment and Volunteers.
+In July 2016, she became the Parliamentary Secretary for Industry, Employment and Volunteers.
 In November 2016, following a further reshuffle, Williams was appointed Parliamentary Secretary for Health and Parliamentary Secretary for Carers and Volunteers.

-Upon the return of the Andrews Labor Government at the 2018 Victorian election, Williams was elevated to the Ministry, serving as Minister for the Prevention of Family Violence, Minister for Women and, as the youngest member of Cabinet, the Minister for Youth.
+Upon the return of the Andrews Labor Government at the 2018 Victorian State Election, Williams entered the Ministry as the Minister for Women, Minister for Youth and the Minister for Prevention of Family Violence.
 Following the retirement of Gavin Jennings in March 2020, Williams was additionally appointed as Minister for Aboriginal Affairs but relinquished her role as Minister for Youth.
-In June 2022, Williams was appointed as Minister for Mental Health and Minister for Treaty And First Peoples.
+In June 2022, Williams was appointed as Minister for Mental Health and Minister for Treaty and First Peoples.
+Ambulance Services was also added to her Ministerial portfolio in December 2022.